 Your interpretation skills will come under scrutiny in this section of the test.

-You'll need to read and analyse a series of different factual paragraphs, before assessing accompanying statements.
-Then, you'll have to interpret whether the statement follows on from the text you've read.
+You'll need to read and analyse a series of different factual paragraphs, before assessing the accompanying statements.
+Then, you'll have to interpret whether the statement follows from the text you've read.